species-names/dataset/readme.md

 Currently only birds are done.

 ## Todo
-Chendytes lawi invisible html comment behind name data/Vertebrata/Aves/Clangula.json <small> tag in fr , Harelde boréale, Harelde de Miquelon<small>
+- Html in names: Chendytes lawi invisible html comment behind name
+  <small> tag in fr , Harelde boréale, Harelde de Miquelon<small>
+- Scientific names synonyms:
-data/Vertebrata/Aves/Columba.json Kongotaube; Kongo-Waldtaube (new delimiter) Fulica caribaea synonym for Fulica americana todo scientific synonym, protonym.
+  Fulica caribaea synonym for Fulica americana todo scientific synonym, protonym.
 In zoology, the first name used for a taxon Neohierax insignis synonym for Polihierax insignis Nystalus torridus synonym for Nystalus striolatus torridus Picoides scientific synonym
-Zlatar pijukavac - Златар пијукавац delimiter problems Tyto furcata scientific synonym https://species.wikimedia.org/wiki/Bombycillidae Genera not correct listed
+  Tyto furcata scientific synonym

 ## Contribute
 You can provide Pull Request to add or correct translations and species.